Skip to main content

 • The swipe-up rate to web-conversion ratio in the campaign reporting hints at a drop-off after the swipe, which a slow page can cause, but it does not isolate speed from other causes.
 To trust that ratio at all, confirm the Snap Pixel and Conversions API are healthy in Events Manager first.

 The authoritative speed signal lives outside Snapchat entirely, in the website-performance (Core Web Vitals) data this card joins in.
 Snapchat tells you where the traffic goes; the web-vitals source tells you whether the page can hold it.
-Why our number may legitimately differ from Snapchat:
+Why our number may legitimately differ from Snapchat: Cross-connector reconciliation:

 Known limitations / merchant FAQs

 Why mobile only and not desktop?
 Because Snapchat is mobile-only.
 There are no desktop placements anywhere on the platform, so 100% of your paid traffic lands on a phone inside the Snapchat in-app browser.
 A desktop or blended web-vitals report is irrelevant here; the only reading that matters is the mobile one this card uses.
 Does a slow page definitely mean speed is hurting conversion?
 Not on its own.
 Speed is one cause of weak conversion among several, including the offer, audience match, and creative-to-page consistency (a frequent Snapchat issue where a Story Ad or Dynamic Ad and the page it lands on do not line up).
 The card requires both a slow mobile LCP and a below-average conversion rate to fire, which strengthens the case, but the final diagnosis is a developer-and-marketer call.
 The page tests fine for me but is flagged.
 Why?
 Two common reasons.
 First, you may be testing on a fast device and connection, while the CrUX field data reflects a range of real mobile users.
 Second, all Snapchat traffic opens inside the Snapchat in-app browser, which can render slower than a standalone mobile browser such as Chrome or Safari.
 The card aims to reflect the paid-user experience, not a single test run.
 Could a low conversion rate just be broken tracking rather than a slow page?
 Yes, and you should rule that out first.
 If the Snap Pixel or Conversions API is dropping events, the conversion side of the join will read artificially low and an otherwise fine page can look weak.
 Check pixel and CAPI health in Snapchat Events Manager, and pair this card with Snap Pixel / Conversions API Tracking Broken before you blame the page.
 What usually makes an ad landing page slow on mobile?
 Frequently an oversized or unoptimised hero image, render-blocking scripts, heavy third-party tags, or a layout that shifts as content loads.
 On Snapchat, AR-style preview widgets and autoplay video embedded on the landing page are common culprits, since they echo the swipe-up creative but add weight.
 Because the card names the exact URL, the developer can profile that one template rather than guessing across the site.
 How do I prioritise which flagged page to fix first?
 Sort by spend and audience temperature.
 A slow page receiving high cold-prospecting spend (typically Story Ads to fresh audiences) loses the most, because cold Snapchat audiences are among the least patient of any channel.
 Pair with Landing Page Performance to see which flagged URL carries the most budget.
 Does this cover Dynamic Ads catalogue pages too?
 Yes.
 Dynamic Ads pull from your product catalogue (uploaded to Snapchat or synced from the store feed) and send swipe-ups to the matching product or collection URL, so those destinations are joined to mobile vitals exactly like manually set landing pages.
 A slow product template will surface here regardless of whether the ad was built by hand or generated from the catalogue.
 Can I tune the thresholds?
 Yes.
-Both the LCP slow threshold and the conversion-gap threshold are configurable per profile in the Sensitivity tab.
+Both the LCP slow threshold and the conversion-gap threshold are configurable per profile in the Alert Rules tab.
 Tighten them to surface more pages for a proactive speed programme, or loosen them to focus only on the worst offenders.

 Tracked live in Vortex IQ Nerve Centre